GRIDAPPSD/gridappsd-state-plotter/README.md

 >>> import tkinter
 ````

-If the import returns an error message, the following command should install the tkinter module into python along with the required Tk GUI libraries:
+&nbsp;&nbsp;&nbsp;&nbsp;If the import returns an error message, the following command should install the tkinter module into python along with the required Tk GUI libraries:

 ```` bash
 sudo apt-get install python-tk